mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.label
 ```

-If the objective is to obtain only labels, users can utilize the following:
+If the objective is to obtain only labels, use the following:
 ```@repl RetrieveLabels
 label = collect(keys(system.bus.label))
 ```